fenago/kubernetes-course/md/Lab_4.md

     Note

-    If you have not encountered these commands yet, you will in the upcoming chapters.
-Feel free to refer back to this chapter or the following Kubernetes documentation to find out how each API request works for any command:
+    If you have not encountered these commands yet, you will in the upcoming labs.
+Feel free to refer back to this lab or the following Kubernetes documentation to find out how each API request works for any command:
     <https://kubernetes.io/docs/reference/kubernetes-api/>.